tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Faster is more expensive, slower is cheaper
 - First byte latency is 1-5 minutes for expedited, 3-5 hours for standard and 5-12 hours for bulk
 - Best for archival data, backups, long term storage, data that is accessed once per quarter or less

+### S3 - Glacier Deep Archive

+- S3 Glacier Deep Archive is designed for long term storage of data that is infrequently accessed.
+- 40KB minimum object size and 180 day minimum storage duration
+- Data is in a frozen state and can take 12 hours to restore
+- Objects cannot be made publicly accessible, any access of data requires a retrieval request.
+- Data in Glacier Deep Archive is retrieved to S3 Standard or S3 Standard-IA temporarily.
+- Standard 12 hour retrieval time, 180 day minimum storage duration
+- Bulk 48 hour retrieval time, 180 day minimum storage duration
+- First byte latency is 12 hours for standard and 48 hours for bulk